OK Orchestra

-OK Orchestra (stylized in all uppercase) is the fourth studio album by American pop band AJR.
-It was released on March 26, 2021, by the band's own label AJR Productions.
+OK Orchestra (stylized in all uppercase), often abbreviated as OKO, is the fourth studio album by American pop band AJR.
+It was released on March 26, 2021 under BMG and the band's own label, AJR Productions.
+The album was supported by five singles, "Bang!", "Bummerland", "My Play", "Way Less Sad", and "World's Smallest Violin".
 The album was produced by group member Ryan Met.

-The album features the Blue Man Group on the song “Ordinaryish People”, making OK Orchestra AJR's second album to feature another artist.
+Background

+During a majority of the production of OK Orchestra, the album was titled Mad Orchestra, with AJR intending to make a "Bang!"-esque "dark and evil sounding" album.
+The band later decided on a more "melancholy, longing, and hopeful" sound, thinking of the negative mental repercussions that would come with writing a dark album.
+They replaced the album's "Mad" prefix with "OK" to represent the album's theme of "being worried about becoming irrelevant and obsolete" in the future but feeling OK in the current moment.
+In an interview alongside Rivers Cuomo, AJR confirmed that the title of OK Orchestra was not based on either Radiohead's OK Computer or Weezer's OK Human, the latter of which features the band on a remix of the track "All My Favorite Songs".

 Promotion and release

-In February 2020, AJR released the album's first single, "Bang!", which became one of the trio's biggest hits ever in 2021 and in there entire music time playing.
-The single was originally intended as a track for a deluxe version of Neotheater, however this never came to fruition, and the song eventually became the lead single for the forthcoming album.
+In February 2020, AJR released the album's first single, "Bang!", which became one of the trio's biggest hits ever in 2021 and in their entire time playing music.
+The single was originally intended as a track for a deluxe version of Neotheater, however this never came to fruition and the song eventually became the lead single for the forthcoming album.

 On August 31, 2020 they released the album's second single, "Bummerland", a song about the band sarcastically expressing their feelings on the COVID-19 pandemic.
 On December 20, 2020, they announced that OK Orchestra would be the name of their upcoming album, while also releasing the third single from the album, "My Play".
 It was put up for pre-order on iTunes/Apple Music and showed that the album contained 13 tracks.
 AJR released the album's fourth single "Way Less Sad" and its music video on February 17, 2021, On March 21, 2021, AJR launched OKO World, an interactive experience playable on their official website.

 AJR released a music video for "OK Overture" and "World's Smallest Violin" the same day the album was released.
 On June 23, almost three months later, they released a music video for "3 O'Clock Things".
 Two months afterwards on August 12, a music video for "Christmas in June" was released which featured footage filmed at the Wonderstruck Festival in Cleveland.
-On February 9, 2022, AJR released a music video for "Ordinaryish People feat.
-Blue Man Group".
+On February 9, 2022, AJR released a music video for "Ordinaryish People".